Dias Gomes, Alfredo. O pagador de promessas. 44a ed. revista e atualizada. Rio de Janeiro: Ediouro, 2006. Print.

 Your grade will be determined according to the following criteria:

-Exams: (35% total) Two written exams (provas), worth 10% each, will be administered during the semester.
-Prova escrita I will cover lessons 10 and 11 in the Ponto de encontro textbook; Prova escrita II will focus on lessons 12 and 13.
-The Final Exam, worth 15%, primarily covers lessons 14 and 15 and the grammatical expansion.
+Exams (35%): Two written exams (provas), worth 10% each, will be administered during the semester.
+Prova escrita 1 will cover lessons 8 through 10 in the Ponto de encontro textbook; Prova escrita 2 will focus on lessons 11 and 12.
+The Final Exam, worth 15%, primarily covers lessons 13 and 14.
 Because language learning is inherently a cumulative process, each exam will focus upon the material of study for that period while building on all previously studied material.

 Compositions (15%): Students are required to complete three short compositions based on themes covered in the textbook.
-Each composition assignment will involve a two-step process: a rough draft in class, and a final version prepared at home.
-Final compositions should be typed, double-spaced, 12-point font size, with 1-inch margins, and contain around 250-750 words.
+Each composition assignment will involve a two-step process: a rough draft and a final version.
+Compositions should be typed, double-spaced, 12-point font size, with 1-inch margins, and contain around 250-750 words.
 Electronic submissions are not permitted.
-The compositions are evaluated for accuracy and content, after which students will have Attention: Collaboration and the use of translation programs are unacceptable and a violation of the Code of Academic Conduct.
+The compositions are evaluated for accuracy and content, after which students will have the opportunity to improve grammar, style, organization and/or content.
+Attention: Collaboration and the use of translation programs are unacceptable and a violation of the Code of Academic Conduct.
+Students may receive help ONLY from the professor or other students in the class (peer-editing with classmates is acceptable; receiving writing or editing help from anyone outside the class is not).

 Oral Exams (10%): At two points in the semester, students' oral proficiency will be assessed via a structured, interactive conversation in pairs or trios on a fixed range of topics.
 The students may be asked to converse about their personal interests or may be asked to complete a short role play related to a practiced topic of interest.
 Sample topics will be provided in advance.
 Students will be graded individually, based upon their accuracy, the content and fluidity of their conversation, and their contribution to the conversation.